yuchenkan/ers/README.md

 You may also find out how the live and tst-init-clone-data is built in the output.
 You may also read the goal files to know how these commands are constructed.

+At the end of this artical, you can find part of the patch for the gLibc to get a sense of how this is used.

 # Technical details

 Before diving into the details, there are serveral design decisions I need to make clear.
 These decisions make the implementation of recording very complicated, and from my current view, it can be simiplified by loosening the assumptions.